American City Flags

-American City Flags is a 2003 special double volume issue of Raven: A Journal of Vexillology, a peer-reviewed journal published by the North American Vexillological Association.
-It is the first comprehensive work on the subject, documenting the municipal flags of the largest 100 U.S. cities, all 50 state capitals, and at least two cities in each state.
+American City Flags: 150 Flags from Akron to Yonkers is a 2003 book by John M. Purcell about city flags.
+It is a special double volume issue of Raven: A Journal of Vexillology, a peer-reviewed journal published by the North American Vexillological Association.
+The book is the first comprehensive work on the subject, documenting the municipal flags of the largest 100 U.S. cities, all 50 state capitals, and at least two cities in each state.
 Each article describes in detail the flag's design, adoption date, proportions, symbolism, selection, designer, and predecessors.